utPLSQL/utPLSQL/docs/userguide/expectations.md

 The matcher enables detection data-type changes.
 If you expect your variable to be a number and it is now some other type, the test will fail and give you early indication of a potential problem.

-To keep it simple, the `equal` will only succeed if you compare apples to apples.
+To keep it simple, the `equal` matcher will only succeed if you compare apples to apples.

 Example usage
 ```sql